ClickCease

 September 22, 2017

-As part of Congress’ Moving Ahead for Progress in the 21st Century (MAP-21) bill, the FMCSA was required to institute a rule mandating the use of electronic logging devices (ELDs) in commercial trucks.
+As part of Congress’s Moving Ahead for Progress in the 21st Century (MAP-21) bill, the FMCSA was required to institute a rule mandating the use of ELDs in commercial trucks.
 Despite several efforts to alter or delay the rule, the ELD mandate will go into effect on December 18, 2017.
 On that date, the paper logbooks that have been standard in the industry for nearly a century will officially be phased out.
 In their stead, ELDs – electronic devices that sync directly with a truck’s engine to record all activity and automatically log hours of operation – will become the new mandatory standard for most commercial motor carriers.

 The push for tighter regulations in the trucking industry has been ongoing for years, aimed primarily at improving safety in an industry in which approximately 750 drivers are killed behind the wheel each year.
 In particular, the push for greater productivity – combined with a shortfall of qualified, experienced drivers – has put a burden on truckers and often pushed drivers to continue on despite burnout and sleep deprivation.
-Standard paper logs are vulnerable to both accidentally and intentionally inaccurate entries, making it more difficult to verify compliance with Hours of Service regulations.
+Standard paper logs are vulnerable to both accidentally and intentionally inaccurate entries, making it more difficult to verify compliance with Hours of Service (HOS) regulations.

 The electronic logging mandate is intended to address this issue by creating an automatic logging standard tied directly to the vehicle’s engine.
-Electronic logging systems document duty status, time and duration of operation and other details automatically and precisely, producing an accurate and verifiable digital log of all activity.
-Some companies have already adopted electronic loggers in an effort to improve efficiency in management and scheduling, reduce paperwork and save on fuel costs.
+Electronic logging systems document duty status, time, and duration of operation and other details automatically and precisely, producing an accurate and verifiable digital log of all activity.
+Some companies have already adopted electronic loggers in an effort to improve efficiency in management and scheduling, reduce paperwork, and save on fuel costs.

 Not all in the trucking industry view this mandate as a positive change, however.
 In fact, surveys have indicated that the new rule is the most pressing concern facing the industry.
 Many truckers view this detailed monitoring as unnecessary regulatory overreach, intruding on drivers and raising thorny privacy issues.
-Many drivers have also raised concerns that the changes may have the opposite of its intended effect, forcing truckers to drive in heavy traffic, inclement weather and other potentially unsafe conditions.
+Many drivers have also raised concerns that the changes may have the opposite of their intended effect, forcing truckers to drive in heavy traffic, inclement weather, and other potentially unsafe conditions.

 Many small companies are particularly concerned about the effect on driver availability.
 Driver shortages are already pronounced, and with the expected reduction in available driver-hours, some carriers worry that there may not be enough truckers to pick up the slack.
 This may be exacerbated by the fact that drivers who have never used electronic logs will require training before they’re ready to hit the road.
 Another issue is unassigned mileage.
 From a service technician’s road test to a short trip to fuel up, every movement must be accounted for and assigned to a driver.
 Reconciling these movements will take additional oversight and coordination between drivers and managers.